byllynho/SellBackMart/docs/user_stories.md

   - Status: xxx

 - US Mark an item as sold
-  - Description: As a User, I will able to mark the item I post as sold, so that I can close the deal of this item.
+  - Description: As a User, I will be able to mark the item I post as sold, so that I can close the deal of this item.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx